 Dropbox Business

-Sharing huge records with clients can be a pain.
-Dropbox Business offers a secure and user-friendly arrangement.
-VAs can transfer and share videos, photos, presentations, and other archives seamlessly.
+Sharing large files with clients can be cumbersome.
+Dropbox Business is a secure, practical solution.
+VAs can upload and share videos, pictures, presentations, and other files in a snap.

 Buffer